neuoy/KSPTrajectories/CONTRIBUTING.md

 ### "Why can't you just add a toggle?"

-If your feature request would introduce a change that makes the Mod do something differently, you might be tempted to add toggles and switches to revert back to the old behaviour, or when your feature is rejected because of the impact it has, you might exclaim "why can't you just add a toggle?".
+If your feature request would introduce a change that makes the Mod do something differently, you might be tempted to add toggles and switches to revert back to the old behavior, or when your feature is rejected because of the impact it has, you might exclaim "why can't you just add a toggle?".
 No, generally we can't.
 Here is why:

 While it might make perfect sense from an individual point of view, where you consider one single feature and one single switch, changing the perspective to that of the maintainer makes things more complicated.

 A maintainer has to consider the *entirety* of all switches, options and toggles.
-What is "just one more switch" for you might be the twentyfirst switch to the maintainer.
+What is "just one more switch" for you might be the twenty first switch to the maintainer.
 While there is undoubtedly value in a "configurable" product, it also incurs a cost!

   - It's harder to learn how the mod works, harder to write manuals and therefor produces more support requests.